Spectral stability of V2 centres in sub-micron 4H-SiC membranes: INTRODUCTION

 Optically active spins in solids have implemented quantum technology applications across all fields~\cite{Awschalom2018}.
 Following up on landmark experiments with nitrogen-vacancy (NV) centres in diamond, a current technology trend focuses on colour centres in industrial semiconductor platforms, to benefit from advanced (nano-)manufacturing at the wafer-scale.
 Recent work identified colour centres and optically active dopants across a variety of semiconductor materials, such as GaN~\cite{BishopGaN2022,LuoGaN2023}, AlN~\cite{CannonAlN2023}, ZnO~\cite{ChoiZnO2015,NiaourisZnO2022}, Si~\cite{DurandSi2021,HigginbottomSi2022,HollenbachSi2022}, and SiC~\cite{Castelletto2020,Castelletto2021}.
 For the latter two, nuclear spin-free crystals based on isotope purification are already established, which resulted in multi-second colour centre spin coherence times~\cite{Anderson5s2022}.
 Additionally, colour centres in SiC have demonstrated nearly lifetime limited optical transitions, which enabled high-fidelity spin-photon interfaces that are suitable for quantum communication~\cite{Morioka2020}.

-A current issue for quantum applications with individual colour centres concerns the efficient collection of fluorescence photons.
-E.g., the high refractive index of the above-mentioned materials ($n>2$, and even $n>3.5$ for Si) leads to total internal reflection at the interface crystal-air.
-Further, the presence of intersystem crossing mechanisms reduces the overall rate of emitted photons~\cite{Morioka2022}.
+A current issue for quantum applications with individual colour centres concerns the efficient collection of fluorescence photons: The high refractive index of the above-mentioned materials ($n>2$, and even $n>3.5$ for Si) leads to total internal reflection at the interface crystal-air.

 Promising advances towards improved light collection efficiency were recently demonstrated with negatively charged silicon vacancy ($\rm V_{Si}^-$) centres in 4H-SiC, based on nanostructured solid-immersion lenses~\cite{Nagy2019}, nano-pillars~\cite{Radulaski2017}, waveguides~\cite{Babin2022}, photonic crystal cavities~\cite{Lukin2020}, and disk resonators~\cite{Lukin2023}.
 In most studies, nearly lifetime limited optical linewidths were observed, however, with a tendency for slow spectral wandering in nanoscopic devices.
 This currently prevents setting up networks of spectrally orchestrated $\rm V_{Si}^-$ centres in SiC.